sveltejs/cli/CONTRIBUTING.md

 - `migrate` for migrations and migration tasks
 - `addons` for behavior shared across add-ons, or the add-on name such as `drizzle`, `eslint`, or `better-auth` for a specific add-on
 - `deps` for dependency-only changes

-## Updating dependencies

-Run `pnpm update-deps` to recursively update the dependencies of all addons and create templates.
-After that run `pnpm update -r --latest` to recursively update all dependencies of package.json files to their latest version.